Sovereign-Labs/sovereign-sdk/specs/overview.md

 ## Modules

-In addition to its Core abstractions and node implementation, the SDK provides some helpful modules to aid developers in writing their business logic.
+In addition to its core abstractions and node implementation, the SDK provides some helpful modules to aid developers in writing their business logic.
 This section will be expanded over time as the SDK's functionality develops.

 ### Storage